Integration by parts and invariant measure for KPZ

 As $\eps\to 0$ it is straightforward to check that

-and the polymer densities converge, so that Prop. \ref{p.yt12} is recovered from Prop. \ref{p.yt120} in the limit once one has the non-trivial fact that This is the hidden symmetry which, in our telling of the story, is what keeps white noise invariant.
+and the polymer densities converge, so that Prop. \ref{p.yt12} is recovered from Prop. \ref{p.yt120} in the limit once one has the non-trivial fact that This is the hidden symmetry that keeps white noise invariant.
 More precisely, we define a class of initial conditions satisfying growth conditions, We will show in the next section that

 \begin{proposition} For any $h_0\in \mathscr{B}_{\alpha,\beta}$ there is a $C$ depending on $t$ such ,

 \end{proposition} The bound on the right hand side suffices to take the desired limits to obtain Prop. \ref{p.yt12} because the test functions $f$ there are assumed to have compact support.